-Ouality control is the highest priority of The firm has HPA. developed a Quality Assurance Plan that spells out the be procedures to followed for various types of projects.
-This facilitates plan the implementation of proper quality control procedures.
+Ouality control is the highest priority of HPA.
+The firm has developed a Quality Assurance Plan that spells out the procedures be to followed for various types of projects.\ This plan facilitates - the implementation of proper quality control procedures.
 In addition, a comprehensive Technical Report Writing Manual ensures that all of the reports produced are thorough, concise, and consistent, and a CAD Standards Manual ensures that all the drawings and figures produced are correct and consistent.